TriValleyCoderDojo/beginner-web/session4/README.md

 ## Catching a Keyboard Event
 The Keyboard events are similar to Mouse events, only these will happen when a user does something with the keyboard.
 Here is a list of the most commonly used keyboard events:

-  * onkeydown - generated when a user is pressing a key
+  * onkeydown - generated when a user is pressing down on a key.
+This is event ends when the key is released.
   * onkeyup - generated when a user releases a key
   * onkeypress - generated when a user presses a key